WatDuhHekBro/bindiff/README.md

 # bindiff
-This is a lightweight command line tool that scans for files that are identical in data but which might not have the same file name.
+bindiff (from **bin**ary **diff**erences) is a lightweight command line tool that scans for files that are identical in data but which might not have the same file name.

 ## Usage
 - `bindiff` (or `./bindiff`) - This will scan everything from your current directory and any subfolders.
 - `bindiff <folder>` or `bindiff "<folder with spaces>"` - This will scan all files in a specific folder or folders.
 If a folder has a space in its name, you must wrap that folder name in quotes.
 - `bindiff -e ...` - Exclude unique files, only show files with two or more associated paths.
+- `bindiff -l (<log file>) ...` - Specifies to write the output to a file instead of the console.
+Optionally, you can also specify the name of that file.

 ## Use Cases
 - Scan for byte differences between two updates/versions of a game.